Federated Automatic Differentiation: Applying Federated Automatic Differentiation to Federated Learning

 {

 }

 We make a few important observations about \cref{fig:server_hparam_serial} and \fad. \begin{enumerate} \item The augmented loss computation only provides a stochastic estimate of the true loss $f(x)$, and therefore a stochastic hypergradient $\partial f(x)/\partial \alpha$.
 Generally, this will depend on which clients participate during the augmented loss computation.
-However, the set of clients which participate in the augmented loss computation need not be the same as the clients used for the \fedopt model update---\fad will still compute \emph{a gradient} of \emph{a function}, simply a function that involves two random sampling steps instead of one.
+However, the set of clients which participate in the augmented loss computation need not be the same as the clients used for the \fedopt model update.
 This is useful in FL settings where clients have limited availability, and may drop out between computations. \item Due to the serial nature of the \fedopt round and augmented loss computation, we effectively double the number of communication rounds needed (relative to \fedopt).
-This can be important in federated learning settings (especially cross-device settings) where synchronization costs are high~\citep{fl_at_scale}).
+This can be important in FL settings (especially cross-device settings) where synchronization costs are high~\citep{fl_at_scale}.
 In order to avoid this, we can parallelize the \fedopt computation and augmented loss computation into a single communication round, as pictured in \cref{fig:server_hparam_parallel}. \end{enumerate}